mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-rhino-windows.md

 ---
-title: Your first Script in Windows
+title: Your First Python Script in Rhino (Windows)
-description: This guide demonstrates how to create Python scripts in Rhino.
+description: This guide demonstrates how to create Python scripts in Rhino for Windows.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']
 apis: ['RhinoPython']